csci104/site/homework/hw5/index.md

   - **THEN** you must submit your SHA on our Submit page linked from the [Homework Page]({{site.baseurl}}/homeworks/).

 We will use `hw5_tests/wordle-tests/wordle-tests` for the checkpoint.
 They must compile, run, and pass all tests with no `valgrind` or other memory errors.
 Failure to pass even one test or having 1 valgrind error will result in 0 credit for the checkpoint.
-It is fine to push input test files if you like, though we will not grade them.
+It is fine to push other source files or input test files if you like, though we will not grade them.

 ## Submission Files